ABOUT HEDAYAH’S INTERNSHIP PROGRAM

 - Results-driven and proactive personality;

-- Interest in CVE and related topics.
+- Interest in CVE preferred but not essential.